canonical/superset-k8s-operator/documentation/how-to/optimize-deployment-performance.md

-# How to optimize your deployment performance
+# Optimise your deployment performance
+This guide describes steps you can take to optimize the performance of your superset deployment.

-### Enable asynchronous querying
+## Enable asynchronous querying
 To enable asynchronous querying, you need to deploy Charmed Superset Workers.
 These workers handle long-running queries asynchronously, allowing the User Interface (UI) to remain responsive.
 You can do this as follows:
 ```bash
 juju deploy superset-k8s --config charm-function=worker superset-k8s-worker